gradio-app/gradio/guides/09_other-tutorials/using-flagging.md

 ## Privacy

 Important Note: please make sure your users understand when the data they submit is being saved, and what you plan on doing with it.
-This is especially important when you use `allow_flagging=auto` (when all of the data submitted through the demo is being flagged)
+This is especially important when you use `flagging_mode=auto` (when all of the data submitted through the demo is being flagged)

 ### That's all!
 Happy building :)